Siucra/Siucra/README.md

   ⋆˚࿔📫 How to reach me ⋆˚࿔
 - You can find me on LinkedIn -> https://www.linkedin.com/in/denise-balasmeh/

-  ✿ Thank you for stopping by ✿
+  ✿ Thank you for stopping by! ✿